matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark_jetson/README.md

 ```

 ## Can't build the Docker image
 If you can't build the docker image, you may need to [change your default Docker runtime](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#using-nv-container-runtime) to `nvidia`.
-This allows access to `cuda` libraries while building the docker container (I think).
+This allows access to `cuda` libraries while building the docker image (I think).

 To set nvidia as the default Docker runtime: